 You might be thinking, did she say “massage” the kale?
 Yes I did!
 Kale can be tough and there are recipes that suggest getting in there with your hands and actually massaging the veggie.
 This action – and you don’t hold back – begins to break down some of the tough cell structure of the kale, creating a more tender texture and also has the effect of therefore making the veggies easier to digest.

 Years ago I said to myself, “there has to be a better way” and I tried tossing torn kale leaves into the food processor fitted with metal blade and pulsed it on and off.
 True, this technique means that you will end up with very finely chopped kale, such as in this Low FODMAP Kale, Carrot & Apple Salad, and that might not work for every salad, but it works beautifully for this one.

-By the way, the small amount of maple syrup in the dressing also counteracts any bitterness from the kale and is the same dressing as our Monash University Certified Low FODMAP Kale Quinoa Salad with Blueberries, Green Beans, Feta & Pecans.
+By the way, the small amount of maple syrup in the dressing also counteracts any bitterness from the kale and is the same dressing as our elimination safe Low FODMAP Kale Quinoa Salad with Blueberries, Green Beans, Feta & Pecans.
 For this salad you will have some leftover dressing and it is great with a simple green salad.

 Low FODMAP Kale, Carrot & Apple Salad

 Our Low FODMAP Kale, Carrot & Apple Salad is vegan, super simple to make and keeps well for days in the refrigerator.